scaramonche/RINalyzer/README.md

 Contact
 -------

-If you have any questions, comments, suggestions or criticism, feel free to create an issue on here.
+If you have any questions, comments, suggestions or criticism, feel free to create an issue here on GitHub.